 Doctoral Research: My doctorate at the University of Oxford, where I am fully-funded by the AHRC and Scatcherd scholarship, explores strategies of apophatic-cataphatic understanding and the dialectical forces of love and dread in late medieval contemplative literature in Middle English and Latin in England.
-The bulk of my work in recent months has been centred on Julian of Norwich, and on a newly-discovered manuscript of The Chastising of God's Children that the Bodleian Library acquired.
-My first book, Familial Discourses in The Book of Margery Kempe. ’Blyssed be the wombe that the bar and the tetys that yaf the sowkyn’, was published in 2014 and won several prices.
+The bulk of my work in recent months has been centred on Julian of Norwich and on a newly-discovered manuscript of The Chastising of God's Children that the Bodleian Library acquired.
+My first book, Familial Discourses in The Book of Margery Kempe. ’Blyssed be the wombe that the bar and the tetys that yaf the sowkyn’, was published in 2014 and has won several prizes.
 I am also a Junior Research Fellow at the Ashmolean Museum and the Academic Representative of Lady Margaret Hall's MCR, for which I organised a conference last year.
 Previously, I was a cataloguer for the Courtauld Institute of Art's Gothic Ivories Project.
 I am the first person from my country (Austria) to be admitted to pursue a doctorate - as well as the preceding MSt - in Medieval English at Oxford.

 Supervisor: Professor Vincent Gillespie